HardikHajela/Buy-N-Borrow/readme.md

 7. As a bookstore employee, I’d like to click a button to review the list of books requested by the bookstore
 8. As a library Employee, I’d like to click a button to review the list of books requested by the bookstore
 9. As a library employee, I’d like to select a requested book I’d like to approve

-As a library employee, I’d like to select a requested book I’d like to reject Baljot
+10. As a library employee, I’d like to select a requested book I’d like to reject

- As a library Employee, I’d like to click a button to approve a book requestBaljot

- As a library Employee, I’d like to click a button to reject a book requestBaljot

- As a user, I’d like to view the bookstore inventory Ebuka

- As a user, I’d like to view the Leddy library inventory Ebuka

- As a Library Employee, I’d like to view the Leddy library inventory  Ebuka

- As a Library Employee, I’d like to logout of the System

- As a Bookstore Employee, I’d like to logout of the System

- As a Library Employee, I’d like to exit the System from the Library Portal

- As a Bookstore Employee, I’d like to exit the System from the Bookstore portal

- As a user, I’d like to exit the System from the Home Page
+As a library Employee, I’d like to click a button to approve a book requestBaljot As a library Employee, I’d like to click a button to reject a book requestBaljot As a user, I’d like to view the bookstore inventory Ebuka As a user, I’d like to view the Leddy library inventory Ebuka As a Library Employee, I’d like to view the Leddy library inventory  Ebuka As a Library Employee, I’d like to logout of the System As a Bookstore Employee, I’d like to logout of the System As a Library Employee, I’d like to exit the System from the Library Portal As a Bookstore Employee, I’d like to exit the System from the Bookstore portal As a user, I’d like to exit the System from the Home Page

 Note: Per our progess acorss Sprints, Dr. Yacoub assigned us new User Stories in each sprint accordingly.
 A sprint's length was 2 weeks.